APogue/APogue.github.io/_drafts/outline-v2/2024-12-3-Outline-v2-intro.md

 ### CAC

 In the Oct 9th statement, CAC also states, "Palestinians should be recognized for their care for the oppressed, and not levied with accusations that conflate the political ideology of zionism with Judaism."
-It is unclear here how they are defining zionism.
+It is unclear here how they are defining "zionism."
 But, based on the statement "Israel is a colonial power that oppresses Palestinians...We oppose this oppressive settler power," it is assumed that Israel is considered a Zionist entity and its statehood is illegitimate in the eyes of CAC.
 This is a political opinion, and it is protected by the First Amendment.

 In the exchange at the council meeting, however, **the CAC Commissioner participated in discrimination based on national origin**.